josuneha/AzureBigData-analytics/WDS/Whiteboard design session trainer guide - Big data and visualization.md

 **Prepare**

 Directions: With all participants at your table:

-1. Identify any customer needs that are not addressed with the proposed solution.
+1. Identify any customer needs that are not addressed with the proposed solution

-2. Identify the benefits of your solution.
+2. Identify the benefits of your solution

-3. Determine how you will respond to the customer's objections.
+3. Determine how you will respond to the customer’s objections

 Prepare a 15-minute chalk-talk style presentation to the customer.

 ## Step 3: Present the solution